pingidentity/pingdirectory-go-client/configurationapi/docs/AddChangeSubscriptionRequest.md

 `func (o *AddChangeSubscriptionRequest) HasExpirationTime() bool`

 HasExpirationTime returns a boolean if a field has been set.

+### GetSubscriptionName

+`func (o *AddChangeSubscriptionRequest) GetSubscriptionName() string`

+GetSubscriptionName returns the SubscriptionName field if non-nil, zero value otherwise.

+### GetSubscriptionNameOk

+`func (o *AddChangeSubscriptionRequest) GetSubscriptionNameOk() (*string, bool)`

+GetSubscriptionNameOk returns a tuple with the SubscriptionName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSubscriptionName

+`func (o *AddChangeSubscriptionRequest) SetSubscriptionName(v string)`

+SetSubscriptionName sets SubscriptionName field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)